Ten Reasons to choose UCSF CIF

 Here are just ten of the reasons to consider our fellowship program.

-- Tremendous depth amongst our faculty in artificial intelligence, workflow analytics, entrepreneurship, and practical implementation.
-Between the Center for Clinical Informatics and Improvement Research, the Bakar Institute, the Center for Digital Health Innovation, the Center for Healthcare Improvement and Medical Effectiveness (CHIME), and the Office of the Chief Health Information Officer, UCSF's digital health faculty span numerous areas of interest for the clinical informatics trainee, and provide mentorship and avenues into digital health careers.
+1. Tremendous depth amongst our faculty in artificial intelligence, workflow analytics, entrepreneurship, and practical implementation.
+Between the Bakar Institute, the Office of the Chief Health Information Officer, and the program in Computational and Precision Health, UCSF's digital health faculty span numerous areas of interest for the clinical informatics trainee, and provide mentorship and avenues into digital health careers.
+For our fellows interested in long term research/informatics hybrid careers, there is also a fellowship in Clinical Research Informatics Postdoctoral.

 Research